 Launching kingdom workers from every college town.

-In 2021, a team of college friends relocated to Silicon Valley to start a church modeled after the early church in Acts 2.
-We believe every follower of Christ is called to be a kingdom worker — someone actively sharing the gospel.
-We're built around close-knit community as the place where real discipleship happens.
+In 2021, a team of college friends moved to Silicon Valley to start a church for students, modeled after the early church in Acts 2.
+We want to be a place where every student can come to know Jesus — a place to belong, believe, and become more like him.

-SVC directors Steve and Suzanne with their family
+SVC directors Roy and Kaitlyn with their family

 SVC staff group photo